-The islands have a Tropical climate.
-Temperatures stay about the 30-degree mark year round.
-April to October is southwest monsoon season; June, July and August are the wettest months.
+The islands have a Tropical climate, so temperatures stay about the 30-degree mark year round.
+When booking flights to the Maldives, take into account that April to October is southwest monsoon season; with June, July and August being the wettest months.

 When to fly to Maldives

 The Maldives are popular year round, but there are some peak times.
-December (taking in Christmas and New Year of course) to April is the high season.
+December (including Christmas and New Year) to April is the high season, so if you are hoping to find a cheap flight to the Maldives it is best to avoid this time of year.
 Between May and November the weather can be trickier to predict, but lots of European visitors will arrive during these months as it is holiday season in the northern hemisphere.

 Travellers should also factor in when visibility is greater for diving.
 Between May and November visibility is greater on the western side of an atoll, December to April is better on the eastern side.

 The best months for surfing are between March and October.

 Eid, the Muslim holiday that marks the end of Ramadan, is a time of great rejoicing in the Maldives.
 It's a very busy time to travel as Maldivians travel to other islands to visit family.

 Although you may be competing with divers for cheap flights to the Maldives at this time, September, October and November are generally low-season months.